 Bank of Montreal is a diversified financial services provider and the eighth largest bank in North America by assets.

-Bank of Montreal provides a large portfolio of products and services in personal and commercial banking, wealth management and investment banking to a diversified range of customers including more than 12 million individuals, businesses, governments and corporate customers across Canada and the United States.
 The bank also has a presence in a few countries in Europe, Asia, the Middle East, and South America.
-By geography, Canada is its largest market accounting for nearly 60% of net income, followed by the US (33%) and other countries (8%).
-Its strategic footprint spans strong regional economies.
-The US platform continues to grow and contributes over one-third of the bank’s earnings now.
+By geography, Canada is its largest market accounting for nearly 60% of net income, followed by the US (30%) and other countries (10%).

 - Ticker: TSE:BMO